 An application for a Minor Use Permit may be approved subject to conditions or denied by the review authority.
-The review authority may impose any conditions deemed reasonable and necessary to ensure that the approval will comply with the findings required by this Section.
+The review authority may impose any conditions or time limits deemed reasonable and necessary to ensure that the approval will comply with the findings required by this Section.